 Cea is a lifelong student of movement.
 Cea trained in acrobatics as a youth and began teaching at the age of 17.
 A few years later, she earned a B.A. in Dance from the University of Iowa.
 While teaching and performing dance for more than two decades, Cea served as Artistic Director of Colorado Springs Dance Theatre.
 She was founding member and Executive Director of the Manitou Springs Arts Academy.
 After moving to Missouri, she discovered the healing powers of Yoga.
 Certified in 2000, Cea has been teaching Hatha Yoga ever since.
 Working with inspired teachers such as Erich Schiffmann, Alan Finger and Saul David Raye, Cea has developed a broad understanding of Yoga teachings.
 Known for her enthusiasm and creativity, she works with all ages from young children to seniors.

 Stephanie has enjoyed physical activities and has been an athlete her entire life.
 This naturally drew her to yoga.
 The physical practice intertwined with the spiritual practice is what motivated her to make yoga an integral part of her daily life.
 Stephanie completed the Iyengar teacher training in 2011 at the Academy of Yoga in Grand Junction, CO.
 During that time her 2 children were born.
 This gave her the opportunity to cultivate a dedicated home practice.
+She completed the 200 hour meditation teacher training in December 2017 through The Veda Center.
 She is a teacher at heart and taught elementary and middle school students on the western slope for 7 years.
 Her passion in teaching yoga is to encourage others to turn inward and strive to feel their best.

 Mindy has been practicing Yoga for over 30 years and teaching Yoga since 2001.
 She holds an Advanced Instructor Certification from the Yoga Institute of Houston, and has studied Yoga with Lex Gillan, Stan Hafner and Johanna Sullivan, among others.
 A life-long interest in health and wellness, have lead her to a 25-year career in Massage Therapy and Certification in the Rolf Method of Structural Integration.
 She is passionate about teaching Classical Hatha Yoga in the Viniyoga tradition, passed down by T. Krishnamacharya and T.K.V.
 Desikachar.
 Therapeutic and adaptive to the needs of each individual student, Viniyoga focuses on the health and safety of the spine and joint system, while emphasizing awareness of the breath with each movement of the body.
 Blending Viniyoga with a strong knowledge of anatomy and her background in Structural Integration allow Mindy to meet each student where they are today in their own personal Yoga journey.
 In addition to classes, she also offers private Yoga instruction.
 Mindy believes that the practice of Yoga can allow each of us to access a deep and personal sense of health and wellbeing.